apichery/api-challenge/README.md

 Game on!

 ## Getting Started
 Install a recent version of [nodeJS](https://nodejs.org/en/download/) and npm on your computer.
-Open a terminal and issue the following command to confirm they are properly installed.
+Open a terminal and issue the following command to confirm they are properly installed (you don't need the exact same versions).
 ```sh
 $ node -v
 v11.8.0